todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 2. Let up a local host for your downloaded photos:
 - Set up a local host on your computer to access a list of image urls by navigating to the 95k_Images directory and running "python -mhttp.server 8888"
 - For Macs: Locate and record IP address for en0 by running "iconfig" in terminal.
-You can now access your local port of images here: 'http://<IP Address>:8888'
+You can now access your local port of images here: 'http://10.25.179.208:8888' where 10.25.179.208 is the IP address for en0 (replace with your actual IP address).

 3. Image caption generation:
 - Download docker desktop app